 Your skills got you the offer.
 But nobody taught you how to negotiate it.
 Watch how one conversation changes that.

-You’ve been there.
-Googling "average marketing manager salary" at midnight.
-Accepting the first offer because it sounds "pretty good."
-Countering $5K higher just to say you tried — with no strategy, no data, and no practice.
-That changes here.
+Most people try to prepare by Googling "average marketing manager salary" at midnight before the call.
+They accept the first offer because it sounds "pretty good."
+Or they counter $5K higher just to say they tried, with no strategy, no data, and no practice.

-How our AI agent makes you better at salary negotiations
+How our AI coach makes you better at salary negotiations

-Our career coach is the first AI salary coach that is trained on real marketing salaries, interview structures, and knows the in and out of marketing recruitment.
-We have built it based on our years of experience as marketers and recruiters.
+It's trained on real marketing salaries, interview structures, and the realities of marketing recruitment.
+We built it from years of experience as marketers and recruiters.

 Builds Your Value Grid